elena-savitskaya/evofitness/README.md

 # React + TypeScript + Vite

+This project is a fitness web application built with TypeScript using React and Vite.
+The project utilizes TailwindCSS for styling and Framer Motion for animations.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: